-celebrated academicsYou’ll be taught by major art figures such as sculptor Richard Wilson, Turner Prize winner Grenville Davey and award-winning film maker John Smith.
+celebrated academicsYou’ll be taught by major art figures such as sculptor Richard Wilson and Turner Prize winner Grenville Davey.

 award winnersOur students get noticed.
 They've been winners or nominees in many competitions such as The Times Big Picture photographic award, the Hix art award and the Jerwood Drawing Prize.

 good career moveWe always keep your future career in mind.
-We’re affiliated to the Association of Illustrators and the Associations of Photographers, while our photography department also has industry links with Ilford, Canon, Calumet, Metro and Manfrotto.
+We’re affiliated to the Association of Illustrators and the Associations of Photographers.
+Our photography department also has industry links with Ilford, Canon, Calumet, Metro and Manfrotto.

 Graphic Design at UEL offers everyone a chance to operate in an economy which is moving further and further into the realms of the creative industries.